noodlapp/noodl-docs/docs/getting-started/workflow.md

 ## Actions

-An important concept in Noodl, that was briefly shown above, is **action nodes**.
-These nodes perform some sort of action when they are triggered by a signal, e.g. from a UI control (such as a button click) or from another action node (such as when the action has completed successfully or failed).
-Noodl contains a wide variety of action nodes for most common basic tasks such as **Navigation** and **Reading and writing data**.
+An important concept in Noodl, as briefly shown above, is **action nodes**.
+These nodes perform some sort of action when triggered by a signal, for example, from a UI control (such as a button click) or from another action node (such as when an action has completed successfully or failed).
+Noodl contains a wide variety of action nodes for most common basic tasks, including **Navigation** and **Reading and Writing Data**.

 ![](/docs/getting-started/basic-concepts/connecting-nodes.gif)